griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

-In the case of small numbers of supporting RNA reads, the alignments of these reads should be examined to confirm that they are consistent with a mature RNA sequence.
+In the case of small numbers of supporting RNA reads, the alignments of these reads should be examined to confirm that they are consistent with a mRNA sequence.
 For example, if the RNA reads containing the variant are spliced across introns (exon-exon junctions) this would represent stronger support than if they are contained within an exon.
 Similarly, if the RNA-seq data was generated in a strand-specific way, RNA reads containing the variant that also match